Maria1709/machine-learnig-assessment/README.md

 (3.9964374660905095, 7.390623170519883e-05, 504.0)

-# Distribution plot of house values bordering the Charles River
+## Distribution plot of house values bordering the Charles River

-# Distribution plot of house values which do not border the Charles river
+## Distribution plot of house values which do not border the Charles river

+# T - TESTING USING ANOVA